liv7c/devblog/posts/vim-with-vscode.md

 ## Conclusion and further resources

-If you want to test it out, the `vim` plugin in vscode is a great start.
-If you feel like going further, here are some resources:
+If you want to test vim out, using the plugin in vscode is a great start.
+If you feel like going further, here are some more resources:

 * [VimTricks](https://vimtricks.com/)
 * [ThePrimeagen youtube channel](https://www.youtube.com/c/ThePrimeagen)